Hydrodynamic interpretation of generic squeezed coherent states: A kinetic theory: A hydrodynamic interpretation for generic squeezed coherent states

 Indeed, the fact that $\mathbb{S}_{(\mathbf{q},\mathbf{p})}$ corresponds to a minimum entropy state can be argued within the Schr{\"{o}}dinger--Robinson uncertainty principle \cite{deGosson:2009, deGosson:2019}.
 Namely, the determinant of the covariance matrix, i.e.,

 corresponds to the minimum of the Schr{\"{o}}dinger--Robinson uncertainty

 which was originally defined for a 1--dimensional configuration space.
 Thus, phase space entropy taking its minimum value is consistent with the minimum uncertainty and maximum information accommodated by the squeezed coherent states.
-Note that for those states, if there exists no classical phase space shearing/lensing, i.e., $\mathbf{g}=\mathbf{0}$ in eq.~(\ref{eq:Covariance_matrix_coh}), one has $\boldsymbol{\sigma_{pq}}=\boldsymbol{\sigma_{qp}}^\intercal=\mathbf{0}$ and the minimum of the standard Heisenberg uncertainty is reached.
+Note that for those states, if there exists no classical phase space shearing/lensing, i.e., $\mathbf{g}=\mathbf{0}$ in eq.~(\ref{eq:Covariance_matrix_coh}), one has $\boldsymbol{\sigma_{pq}}=\boldsymbol{\sigma_{qp}}^\intercal=\mathbf{0}$ and the minimum of the standard Heisenberg uncertainty is reached \footnote{Also see the discussions on correlated states and generalized uncertainty relations in \cite{Dodonov:1980nx} in relation to this specific case.}.

 Moreover, $\mathbb{S}_{(\mathbf{q},\mathbf{p})}$ being a minimum seems to be consistent with certain topological arguments.
 Previously, it was recognized by de Gosson \cite{deGosson:2006, deGossonLuef:2009, deGosson:2013, deGosson:2013b} that symplectic non-squeezing theorem of Gromov \cite{Gromov:1985} can be realized to define some minimum uncertainty units on phase space.
 Those are known as the \textit{quantum blobs}.
 Namely, on the plane of conjugate canonical pairs, there exist a minimum area of size $\pi \hbar$.
 Due to the underlying symplectic capacity, the canonical pairs that compose the projected area can not take lower values.
 Here, we suggest that $\mathbb{S}_{(\mathbf{q},\mathbf{p})}$ reflects the missing information contained in the quantum blobs of de Gosson.